What Does a Wealth Strategist Do?

 Typically, wealth strategists come up with several potential investment strategies for each client.
 During meetings, the strategist will explain the differences between each option, as well as any potential benefits and risks.
 He or she usually acts as a coach, assisting clients in making the best decision possible while remaining largely impartial.
 Though the strategist is often an invaluable resource and guide, the clients must make the final financial decisions.

 After making decisions, the strategist must put them into action.
 Purchasing stocks and bonds, opening mutual fund accounts, and drafting trust instruments are all common examples of this.
-Everything must be documented the strategist, with a copy kept in the office and a copy sent to the clients.
+Everything must be documented by the strategist, with a copy kept in the office and a copy sent to the clients.
 Financial and investment transactions are required to be reported to government tax authorities in some places.
-All necessary filings are typically handled the wealth strategist.
+All necessary filings are typically handled by the wealth strategist.

 However, a strategist’s job is usually much more than just allocating funds.
 It is also your responsibility to keep track of your investments and their gains and losses.
 When market forces change, the strategist must usually keep a close eye on all holdings and make recommendations for shifts.